 /11th June 2014, RENEWABLE MARKET WATCHTM/

-Renewable energy sector in Belarus is not developed at the moment.
+The renewable energy sector in Belarus is not developed at the moment.
 Contribution of photovoltaic power plants, wind power plants and biogas power plants to the country's electricity mix is insignificant at the moment.
-The photovoltaic power capacity in the Belarus remained relatively unchanged in the last 5 years and is below 5 MW at the end of 2013.
+Belarus's photovoltaic power capacity remained relatively unchanged in the last 5 years and is below 5 MW at the end of 2013.

 The potential of wind energy in Belarus is estimated to equal 1.9 – 2.0 Mtoe per year.
 The potential of wind farm energy is estimated at 220 billion kWh.
-The potential of solar energy for production of electricity is estimated at 1.0–1.25 Mtoe per year.
+The potential of solar energy for electricity production is estimated at 1.0–1.25 Mtoe per year.

-Belarusian developer OOO Ecological Energy, a company with Belarusian-Lithuanian-Russian capital, is planning the construction of a 17 MW solar power plant in Smorgon District, Grodno Region, Belarus, according to local press agency Belta.
+Belarusian developer OOO Ecological Energy, a company with Belarusian-Lithuanian-Russian capital, plans to construct a 17 MW solar power plant in Smorgon District, Grodno Region, Belarus, according to local press agency Belta.
 The company will invest around $40 million in the project, which will be developed in three phases.
 The first phase of the project is scheduled to be completed in late 2015.

-The wind power sector development in Belarus was started with small wind farms, which have been put into operation in the beginning of 2004.
-The wind power capacity in the country remained relatively unchanged in the last 5 years and reached only 6 MW at the end of 2013.
+Belarus's wind power sector development was started with small wind farms, which have been put into operation at the beginning of 2004.
+The country's wind power capacity remained relatively unchanged in the last 5 years and reached only 6 MW at the end of 2013.

-By the end of 2015 some 25 bio gas plants are planned to be built in Belarus according to senoir government officials.
+By the end of 2015, some 25 biogas plants are planned to be built in Belarus, according to senior government officials.
 At present, the largest biogas plant in the country has a production capacity of 4.8 MW.

 Belarus has been widely criticized for its authoritarian regime and therefore neglected by most businesses from Western Europe, UK and USA.
-However Belarus has expectedly negotiating and welcome renewable energy investors from the Commonwealth of Independent States (CIS) countries and China.
+However, Belarus has expectedly negotiated and welcome renewable energy investors from the Commonwealth of Independent States (CIS) countries and China.

 More information about this renewable market you may read here: Belarus Wind and Solar Power Market Outlooks